The Historic Park Inn: A Look Inside

 The Lobby of the Historic Park Inn

-The hotel’s lobby features Wright’s compression and release design concept, meant to move people through the space to the places for visitors to congregate.
+The hotel’s lobby features large picture windows and Wright’s compression and release design concept.
+The design concept moves people through the space to other places for visitors to congregate.
 Notice the front desk has lower ceilings or compression.
-This is because Wright designed it to make people uncomfortable and want to leave the area.
-The release areas are the two spaces before the front desk and the Skylight Room located past the glass doors behind the front desk, each area with high ceilings designed to give the feeling of release.
+This feature was because Wright designed it to make people uncomfortable and want to leave the area.
+The release areas are the two spaces before the front desk and the Skylight Room, located past the glass doors behind the front desk, each with high ceilings designed to give the feeling of release.

 The Skylight Room at the Historic Park Inn